maiziex/HAPDeNovo/README.md

 # HAPDeNovo: a haplotype based approach for filtering and phasing de novo mutations on linked-reads sequencing

-HAPDeNovo is a software package to detect de novo mutations using read clouds sequencing data.
+HAPDeNovo is a software package to detect de novo mutations on barcoded read-cloud sequencing.

 ## Download:
 ```